lonkaars/blog/_items/avanswifi.md

 tags: software phone
 ---

 I wasted 2 hours trying to set up my school's WiFi on my laptop, so here's a quick reference for other students who might've tried connecting but ended up giving up.

+{:.admonition.info}
+> {:.title}
+> Note
+>
-Keep in mind that your username isn't your student e-mail, but the first letter of your first name, and 7 characters from your last name (not including a middle name if you have one), i.e.  `Loek Le Blansch -> lblansch`.
+> Keep in mind that your username isn't your student email, but the first letter of your first
+> name, and 7 characters from your last name (not including a middle name if you have one),
+> i.e.  `Loek Le Blansch -> lblansch`.

 # Linux with NetworkManager